torigood/OutfitFlow/README_EN.md

 ## Project Overview

-A cross-platform mobile and web application that digitally manages your personal wardrobe and provides optimal styling recommendations using **Google Gemini AI** and **real-time weather data**.
+A mobile application that digitally manages your personal wardrobe and provides optimal styling recommendations using **Google Gemini AI** and **real-time weather data**.

 ### Key Value Propositions

 - AI-driven outfit recommendations based on weather and personal style
 - Fully isolated personal wardrobe with user-specific data management
-- Seamless experience across Web, iOS, and Android platforms
+- Native iOS and Android app experience

 ---